-Biah stepped closer.
-The kid could not comprehend war.
-But the Lord spoke of troops.
-“My king, you want to hear this boy.
+Obadiah stepped closer.
+Of course a kid like Micaiah could not comprehend war.
+But if the Lord had told him troops— “My king, you want to hear this boy.
 You do.
 His message is—”

-Ahab stiffened.
-He whirled to the table, snatched the water carafe, and let it fly toward Biah’s face.
-“I’ll feed this boy and his message to the Syrians.”
+Ahab stiffened and whirled.
+He snatched the water carafe and let it fly toward Obadiah’s face.
+“I’ll feed this boy AND his message to the Syrians.”

-Biah ducked, and the carafe splattered against the wall.
+Obadiah ducked, and the carafe splattered against the wall.
 He squinted and jutted his jaw at Ahab.
 When they were strapping big seven-year-olds, a skinny stable boy had let a captain borrow Prince Ahab’s mount.
-When Ahab struck the boy, Biah had knocked Ahab to the ground, straddled him, and told him to pick on somebody his own size.
+When Ahab struck the boy, Obadiah had knocked Ahab to the ground, straddled him, and told him to pick on somebody his own size.

 Before the sun moved beyond the meridian, Ben-hadad’s courier returned.
 “Tomorrow I will send my officers to search your house, and the houses of your servants.
 My men will select the best things you have and bring them to my house.”

-Biah turned his back on the courier and hung his arms loose at the side.
+Obadiah turned his back on the courier and hung his arms loose at the side.
 He had discussed threats as a siege tactic with King Ahab and King Omri.
 Ramp up the fear, so victims cannot organize their defense, and the city falls.
 A mere tool of war.
 It shouldn’t bother him.
-Yet Biah’s heart sank.
+Yet Obadiah’s heart sank.

 A bodyguard came down the stairs from the rooftop and bowed.
 “Good morning, my king.
 The elders ask your presence.”